 “You’ve seen undercover boss on TV?
 That’s what I do, but for small businesses.”

-Secret shopping may sound useless, but if you track down people with negative reviews, you can help them address those reviews by offering them an inward facing solution to help manage their reputation.
+Secret shopping may sound useless.
+However, if you track down people with negative reviews, you can help them address those reviews by offering them an inward facing solution to help manage their reputation.

 Competitive Intelligence – Offer this to a lawn care or service company.
 Tell them you’ll follow their competition around town and help them collect leads and information on who the competition is working with.